 The main reason people avoid bankruptcy is the fear that they will lose everything they own in the process.
 A fresh start may be appealing, but walking away with nothing to your name will hardly feel like an opportunity for financial security.
 Fortunately, North Carolina permits those who file for bankruptcy to claim certain properties as exempt.
 These assets will not be sold in the process of repaying your creditors.

-The type of bankruptcy proceeding you choose is closely related with your exemptions, so enlisting the help of an experienced attorney is essential.
+The type of bankruptcy proceeding you choose is closely related with your exemptions, so enlisting the help of an experienced bankruptcy attorney near you is essential.
 At the Law Office of Kimberly A. Sheek, I will answer every question you have about filing for bankruptcy.
 My goal is for you to understand each step of the proceeding, as well as what life may look like afterward.
 Together, we can protect as many of your assets as possible to ensure you have what you need to build a better future.

 - Personal property: up to $5,000 plus $1,000 per dependent (max of 4)